Mr Charlie Kirkwood

 Extension: (Streatham) 6403

-I'm currently a postgraduate researcher on an EPSRC and Met Office CASE funded PhD studentship entitled 'Using cutting edge statistical and data science techniques to optimise and improve weather forecasts' - the project aims to develop a hybrid approach between top-down numerical weather prediction models and bottom-up statistical learning to generate more accurate probabilistic weather forecasts.
+I'm currently a postgraduate researcher on an EPSRC and Met Office CASE funded PhD studentship entitled 'Using cutting edge statistical and data science techniques to optimise and improve weather forecasts' - the project aims to develop a hybrid approach combining top-down numerical weather prediction models and bottom-up statistical learning to generate more accurate probabilistic weather forecasts.

 Grants and Awards: